aboutcode-org/container-inspector/README.rst

   use checksum for enhanced security and traceability of images and layers.

 - v1.0 uses a simple `repositories` meta file and requires infering the ordering of the layers in an image based on each individual layer `json` meta file.
+This format is no longer support in the latest version of Conan.

 - All V1.x formats use the same storage format for layers e.g the layer format V1.0 where each layer is stored in a sub-directories named after the layer id.